 - Start whisking room temp, fresh egg white in a Stand mixer with cream of tartar (optional) on low speed for a few minutes until bubbly

-- Then very slowly, one table spoon at a time start adding the sugar while mixer on medium / high speed
+- Then ,very slowly, one table spoon at a time, start adding the superfine sugar while mixer on medium / high speed

-- Once all the sugar added, start whisking the meringue on higher speed until it becomes glossy and achieve stiff peaks.
-The meringue is ready when the sugar completely dissolved.
+- Once all the sugar is added, start whisking the meringue at a higher speed until it becomes glossy and achieves stiff peaks.
+The meringue is ready when the sugar is completely dissolved.
 Take a small amount between your fingers, if it is grainy, keep whisking.
-If ready, add in food colouring (ideally powder) at this point and which for another 15 seconds
+If ready, add in food coloring (ideally powder) at this point and whisk ther 15 seconds

-- Once the mixture coloured, immediately but gently fold in corn starch with the help of a Rubber spatula, be careful not to deflate the meringue
+- Once the mixture is colored, immediately but gently fold in corn starch with the help of a Rubber spatula, be careful not to deflate the meringue

 - Pipe 2 x 10 cm diameter disk, then pipe more meringue around the side then shape with an Offset spatula.
 Focus on the side and make sure you leave a hole in the middle for the filling

-- When the pavlova baked, open the door slightly (1 cm) and let the pavlova cool down in the oven for a few hours
+- When the pavlova is baked, open the door slightly, and let the pavlova cool in the oven for a few hours

-- Since pavlova contains a fair amount of sugar, decorate with something less sugary, e.g. cream and fresh fruit
+- Since pavlova contains a fair amount of sugar, fill with something less sugary, e.g. suagr free whipped cream and fresh raspberries